Physio

 All needles are single-use disposable needles and all precautions are taken to avoid using any needles to which you may be allergic.
 Please inform your physiotherapist if you experience pain, feel faint, “odd” or nauseous during your treatment.

-Central Somerset Physiotherapy - over twenty years of trust, care, service and reliability.
+Over twenty years of trust, care, service and reliability.

-Registered with major insurance providers.
+Registered with major insurance providers and leading industry bodies

 Central Somerset Physiotherapy Ltd. Registered in England & Wales.
 Registration number 8079844.
 Registered Office Address: Rectory Road, Burnham-on-Sea, Somerset TA8 2BY United Kingdom.
 All information and graphics are created in good faith, we cannot be responsible for genuine errors, omissions or changes to our services that may not be reflected on our website.